Aune

 subjectively excellent quality and a price in the

 range of a medium HIFI CD player unit.
 The files are stored onto a removeable SD card up to 128GB, which appears an enormous amount of music in practice.
-Since handling such great amounts of music
+Since handling such great amounts of

-META tag display capability is quite rudimentary
+Auneīs META tag display capability is quite

-(which will inevitably lead to a mess), some freeware
+rudimentary (which will inevitably lead to a

-easier.
-Having tons of sound files crammed onto a
+devised that make life much easier.
+Having tons of sound files crammed

-single media of whatever property mandatory
+onto a single media of whatever property mandatory

 requires rethinking of your archivation method, or you